-a) Applies to individuals who reside in California outside the Los Angeles zone, and who perform services outside the Los Angeles zone; qualified local hire labor must be tagged QW, LW.
-Documentation is required (CA Driver's License or State ID Card AND one of the following: recent utility bill, current home or apartment rental agreement, mortgage statement, home internet/phone provider, apartment renter's insurance or homeowner's insurance bill) as proof of domicile outside the LA Zone.
-A Driver's License alone is not sufficient.
+- Applies to individuals who reside in California outside the Los Angeles zone, and who perform services outside the Los Angeles zone; qualified local hire labor must be tagged QW LW.
+Documentation is required (CA Driver's License, State ID Card, or passport, AND one of the following: current home or apartment rental agreement, or a utility bill, mortgage statement, home internet/phone provider bill, apartment renter's insurance or homeowner's insurance bill, or equivalent document, issued within the previous three months) as proof of the place where the qualified individual resides outside the LA Zone.
 Proof must be requested by production accountants at the time of hire and provided to the CPA performing the audit.
-Lack of proof of a crewmember's domicile will result in the Local Hire Labor Uplift for that crewmember to not be applied.

-b) OZ uplift only applies to work associated with filming original photography and/or reshooting original footage out of the LA Zone.
+If there is no proof of the place where the qualified individual resides, the Local Hire Labor Uplift for that crewmember will not be applied. - OZ uplift only applies to work associated with filming original photography and/or reshooting original footage out of the LA Zone.
 Post-production local hire labor working out of zone (other than for reshoots) does not qualify for this uplift.